Skip to content

 Presets

-A preset is a named, reusable routing configuration you save once on a namespace and invoke inline by putting @<name> in the model field.
-Where a model variant (:cost) only re-ranks providers for one request, a preset can also substitute the base model, prepend a system prompt, set default generation params, and restrict which providers are eligible — all behind a single short token.
+A preset is a named, reusable routing configuration you declare once in routeplane.yaml and invoke inline by putting @<name> in the model field.
+Where a model variant only narrows which providers are eligible, a preset can also substitute the base model, prepend a system prompt, and set default generation params — all behind a single short token.

 Like a variant, the token lives in the model string itself, so it needs no body fields and no SDK — it works the same on the OpenAI, Anthropic, and Google surfaces.
 A request that uses @fast looks exactly like any other request; the preset is resolved server-side before routing.